thiagola92/la-stopwatch/README.md

 main()
 ```

-Under the hood decorators use context managers, so the basic about callbacks are the same.
+Under the hood decorators use context managers, so the basics about both are equal.

 ```python
 from time import sleep